gu-fan/riv.vim/doc/riv.rst

 * 0.65:

-  + DONE 2012-06-27 take care of the slash of directory in windows .
+  + TODO  2012-07-01 take care of the slash of directory in windows .
   + FIXED 2012-06-28 correct cursor position when creating todo items and list items.
   + FIXED 2012-06-28 link highlight group removed after open another buffer.
   + FIXED 2012-06-28 auto mkdir when write file to disk
   + DONE  2012-06-28 format the scratch index, sort with year/month/day

 This
 ~~~~~